shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 “That was a fun day!”
 Armstig gets comfy.
 “I wonder what’ll happen tomorrow?”

 “It sure was.”
 Johnny replies.
 “I’m looking forward to it.”

+# Chapter 2

+The morning air wafted in the dusty tavern attic, tingling the nose of a certain worgen.

+Armstig sat straight up and stared out the grated window.
+He stretched as far as the attic would allow, yawning with a big wide open maw.
+He kicked Johnny.
+“Time to wake up!”

+Johnny groggily sat up.
+He gave Armstig an inquisitive look.
+“Armpit?”

+“Yes.
+It’s that time of day already.”

+The two worgens climbed down the attic ladder with their gear and headed out.
+They walked through the town and the plains to the island mountain.
+The sun peaked out from beyond the horizon, illuminating the mountain peak.
+It was a relaxing climb to the top, where they sat down cross-legged and meditated.

+The two were silent as they sat, save for the occasional wolf noise and burp.

+Johnny’s ear twitched when he heard crunching.

+“Oof.
+What’s that noise?”

+Armstig swallowed.
+“Sorry, I got snacky.
+Want some?”

+Johnny opened his eyes.
+Armstig was holding out a bag full of dried pancakes.
+“Are these from yesterday?”

+“Yeah, but they’re sun-dried.
+They’re pretty good, even the bad ones.”

+Johnny takes one and eats it.
+He continues meditating while chewing.

+They sit, eyes closed, doing nothing but being silent.
+And loudly crunching on pancakes, which they serve themselves with a free hand every now and then.

+“My towel’s dry.”
+Armstig proclaimed.
+Standing up, he pulled the formerly wet towel off his neck.

+“I’m almost there.”
+Johnny took another bite before standing up.

+“Mmm… I’m hungry.
+Looking forward to a proper breakfast.”

+“Not today, Armstig.”

+They climbed down the mountain.

+“You’re not coming to breakfast?”

+“You go.
+I got some important business to take care of.”

+“Ok… I’ll meet you back in town.”

+Johnny ran ahead to town, leaving Armstig behind on the plains.

+Armstig was pleasantly surprised to find the farmer’s market open as he arrived.
+He sniffed the air.
+It was all his favorites.
+He followed the scent to a stand that was serving farmer’s wraps: bacon, egg, and cheese all wrapped in a corn flour tortilla.
+He savored every bite.
+He sat down on a bench and watched the crowd.

+His ears pricked to a familiar voice.
+Down the street, Miyu the spider lady was scolding Titus the drunkard.

+“Titus!
+Explain this!”
+Miyu pointed to the broken window of the Salty Dog tavern.

+“Somebody drank all my ale.”
+Titus tipped his bottle upside down to show that only a drop came out.

+Miyu squints at him.
+“I’m going in there, you stay right here, understand?”

+“I’ll… stay around.”

+“Right here.”

+He nods.

+Miyu walks into the tavern and seems to have an amicable conversation with the tavern keeper there.

+Meanwhile, Titus spots the farmers market and makes his way over.
+He finds a stand giving out free samples of beer.
+Without talking to the attendant, he picks up a glass and pours it in his mouth.
+His face contorts for a moment, then his drunken smile returns.

+He nods at the attendant.
+“I love the buzz I’m getting off this \*hic\* but fix the flavor or stay with the original stuff.”

+“Thanks for the feedback.”
+The attendant takes the glass from him.
+He slaps Titus’ hand to keep him from taking another sample.
+“Only one sample per customer, please.”

+“What?
+You got enough here.”

+“Only one sample per customer.”

+“Why, you got a ship full of beer here.
+Can’t I just have one more?”

+“No. If you want more, you can buy some.”

+“Hmmm… ship full.
+Could I buy a whole ship full?”

+The attendant took out a piece of parchment and a pen.
+“What would you like?”

+“A hundred cases of the classic stuff.
+None of this experimental… stuff.”

+“Alright, and how are you paying for it?”

+“Don’t worry.
+Somebody with the ship will take care of it.”

+“Who?”

+“Short guy, think he’s a gnome.
+Yeah.”

+“Name?”

+“Bo….
+Bofum.”

+The attendant writes down the info.
+“The elder?”

+“Yeah.
+And when you make the bill, can you write ‘love titus’ on it?”

+“Consider it done.
+And which ship are we bringing this order to?”

+“\*hic\* I don’t know.”

+Armstig looked towards the docks.
+“Yeah, which ship *are* we going on?”
+He strolled down the street to the boat docks.
+He found a wide dock pole and perched on it.
+There were lots of boats on the dock.
+There was a giant galleon, one or two skiffs, a pair of dinghies, and an absolute dock ton of row boats.
+They practically littered the place.
+There were several beached on the shore, some moared to the dock, some moared to other boats, and more on shelves.
+One floated upside-down in the bay, and another one hung out on the top of the office building.

+“How did that get there?”
+Armstig pondered.
+He made his way back to the farmer’s market, where he found Johnny eating some breakfast.

+“Mission success?”
+Armstig asked in Sylvan.

+“Just some rumors.”
+Johnny muttered back in Sylvan.
+“Some guy, looks like us, digging a hole somewhere.
+Could be a forest, could be a beach.”

+“Get any scents?”

+“No, he’s long gone by now.
+But he definitely was here.”

+“Man am I sore!”
+A little kobold stretched as he waited at the breakfast stand.
+“Thank you.”
+He took his food.

+“Oh hey!
+Roth!”
+Armstig waved him over.

+“Huh?
+Oh hi.”
+Roth came over and sat next to them.

+“How was your morning?”

+“Just got done training in the woods.
+Moved a few logs around, you know, helping the beavers out.”
+Roth took a bite of his breakfast.

+“Hey, word of warning.”
+Johnny wiped his hands.
+“If you see another worgen like us around here, watch out.
+He’s bad news.
+Come to us immediately if you see him.”

+Roth nodded as he chewed.
+He unwrapped his sandwich further to find that it came with an orange slice.
+“Eh.”
+He picked it out and looked at Armstig.
+“You want this?”

+“Sure, thanks!”
+Armstig takes it and swallows it.
+“Hmm… oranges.
+Not a bad idea.”

+Armstig goes back into the farmer’s market, looking for something in particular.
+He finds a fruit stand ran by a nice young lady in a yellow sun hat.
+He breathes in the smell of oranges and sighs happily.
+“Mm… citrus.”

+“Fan of the oranges?”
+The lady greets him.

+“It’s my favorite fruit.”
+Armstig picks one up.

+“Well, nobody has better oranges on this island than me.”

+“I’ll bet.
+Can I try one?”

+She shakes her head.
+“No sorry, no free samples at this stand.”

+“How much?”
+Armstig takes an orange and starts peeling it.

+“How many you want?”

+“Hmm…” Armstig pops a slice into his mouth.
+“Hey Johnny!
+How long are we going to be this boat ride?”

+“Huh?”
+Johnny yells back.
+“I don’t know!”

+“I think maybe a week?”
+Armstig shrugs at the lady.

+“Get a hundred oranges!”
+Johnny suggests.

+“Why not?
+A hundred oranges please.”

+The lady produces a crate full of oranges.
+“Here you go.
+That’ll be 2 gold.”

+“Thank you!”
+Armstig paid her and took the crate full of oranges.
+He sat down next to Johnny.

+“These are nice oranges.”
+Johnny eats one.

+Armstig picks one out of the crate and tosses it in his mouth whole.

+Roth gets up and goes into the farmer’s market to get a whole crate full of apples.

+“Score!”
+Johnny and Armstig dig in and take an apple each.
+They both enjoy the fruit.

+“Which is better, these apples or these oranges?”
+Armstig asks.

+“It’s hard to compare,” Johnny said, taking a bite of both apple and orange.
+“But I’d have to say the oranges.”

+“Hey oranges are the best fruit!”
+Armstig ate another orange.

+Johnny bit into an apple and nearly choked on it.
+He gagged and spit out a chunk of apple.
+“Went down the wrong pipe.
+I’m ok.”
+He looked at the apple chunk on the ground.

+“Are you going to eat that?”
+Armstig pointed at the apple chunk.

+“No.”

+Armstig picked up the apple chunk and popped it in his mouth.
+He swallowed it.
+“It’s got a special flavoring to it.”

+Roth looked on in disgust.
+“I gotta sail with *these* guys?”
+He muttered to himself under his breath.
+He set down the apple he was holding, and tried to prevent himself from vomiting.

+“Well,” Johnny looks at the time.
+“It’s time to go see about that boat.
+Elder Bofum is expecting us soon.”

+Johnny, Armstig, and Roth went to see the elder gnome at town hall.
+The elder gnome gives them the option between a human named Brand, or a frog named Slick.
+The three voted, and Slick was the winner.
+The gnome said he’d make arrangements for Slick to transport them.

+[insert boat scene]

+[insert orange-throw-at-slick scene]

+[insert boat-boarding scene]

+[insert worgen-brushing scene]

+[insert storm scene]

+[insert johnny’s-armor scene]

+The party had sailed for 7 weeks when they found a shipwrecked boat.